 I was one of the few who started blogging when it wasn’t popular then.
 Ergo I had the luxury of squandering time just to write rhetorics and metaphors.
 I had little regard for grammatical correctness so long that I could blog.
 Mind you, the whole content police is at your ass every time waiting to bust your ill constructed content.
 But, I didn’t care.

 When facebook and twitter became king and queen online platforms, I still suck at writing.
 The thing though, king Facebook doesn’t really care how grammatically correct your status updates are.
 Or, how sane your content is.
 It has its own algorithm, and facebook-ers really hate long posts like this.

-Well, queen twitter even pushed further the character limit to 140.
+Well, queen twitter even pushed further and set the character limit (of thoughts) to 140.
 That’s how many characters twitter thinks relevant content amount to.
 Insane?
 Yes, but it squeezes the freaking juices out of your creative mind.
 Grammars, notwithstanding .

-When Google+ came in late and transformed itself into a rock solid social app which meant business, I began re examining finite resources and strategised my social media involvement.
-No one knows how or when will Google will settle revamping its app, but I seriously thought about playing my cards right when it still owns the search engine mega empire to back its social media platform.
+When Google+ came in late and transformed itself into a rock solid social app to mean business, I began re examining finite resources and strategised my social media involvement.
+No one knows how or when will Google settle revamping its app, but I seriously thought about playing my cards right when it still owns the search engine mega empire to back its social media platform.